Shalvin001/Security/Recon/README.md

 - Hack The Box

-## NOTE: All testing has been performed on authorized lab environments.
+## NOTE: All demonstrations has been performed on authorized lab environments.